FlyBrainLab/NeuroMynerva/README.md

 ## Get Started
 NeuroMynerva V2 is yet to be hosted on [NPM](https://www.npmjs.com/).
-For the time being, please follow installation instruction detailed in [Development](#development) section.
+For the time being, please follow installation instruction detailed in [Installation](#installation) section.

 ### Tutorials